pangers/Intelligence-iOS-Framework/README.md

 ## Location Module ##

 The location module is responsible for managing a user's location in order to track entering/exiting geofences and add this information to analytics events.

-Developers can disable geofences by setting 'use_geofences' to false in the Configuration file, however if they still want to include user's location in analytics they will still need to request permission for the users location.

 Developers will need to request location permissions in order to use this module by adding the 'NSLocationAlwaysUsageDescription' to the Info.plist of their app.